Skip to content

 Problem

 Mid-market HR technology companies face a brutal reality: 67% of deals stall in late-stage evaluation because buying committees can't align on risk, ROI, and implementation feasibility.
 This figure reflects analysis of opportunity data across multiple HR tech companies over 18 months.
-The average HR tech sale involves 8-12 stakeholders across Finance (budget approval), IT (security and integration), and HR leadership (user adoption), each with veto power and different success criteria.
+Eight to twelve stakeholders typically touch an HR tech deal, spanning Finance for budget approval, IT for security and integration, and HR leadership for user adoption, and every one of them carries veto power with a different definition of success.

-This committee complexity costs companies 40+ hours per week in sales cycle management, with deals averaging 9 months from first contact to signature.
+That committee complexity costs companies 40+ hours per week in sales cycle management, with deals averaging 9 months from first contact to signature.
 Sales teams burn through qualified leads because they lack the proof points and risk-mitigation content that each stakeholder demands.
-The result: a 23% win rate on qualified opportunities and client acquisition costs running 60% higher than internal historical baselines, based on CRM analysis over 12 months.
+The result is a 23% win rate on qualified opportunities, with client acquisition costs running 60% higher than internal historical baselines, based on CRM analysis over 12 months.

-The cost compounds when marketing generates volume without committee alignment.
-Finance demands ROI models, IT requires security documentation, and CHROs need change management frameworks, but most HR tech companies deliver generic demos and case studies that satisfy no one.
+The cost compounds fast.
+When marketing generates volume without committee alignment, Finance demands ROI models, IT requires security documentation, and CHROs need change management frameworks, but most HR tech companies deliver generic demos and case studies that satisfy no one.
 No proof, no deal.

 Approach

 The Starr Conspiracy rebuilt demand generation around committee risk-reduction using our Ten Demand States framework.
-Instead of traditional stage-based models, we mapped content and orchestration to the actual decision-making states HR tech buyers experience:
+Rather than relying on traditional stage-based models, we mapped content and orchestration to the actual decision-making states HR tech buyers move through:

 We developed stakeholder-specific proof libraries: